The State of REITs: January 2023 Edition

 - The REIT sector ended a brutal 2022 on a low note with a -7.72% total return in December.

 - Large cap (-4.89%), mid cap (-6.03%) and small cap (-8.21%) REITs all averaged single-digit declines in December, but micro caps (-15.21%) fell much more sharply.

-- 61% of REIT securities had a positive total return in December.
-86.26% had a positive total return in 2021.
+- Only 8.02% of REIT securities had a positive total return in December.
+13.14% were in the black for the full year 2022.